 The Patient Protection and Affordable Care Act (ACA) , a piece of federal legislation commonly referred to as "Obamacare," made sweeping changes to how health insurance is procured and paid for.
-Signed into law on 2010, ACA requires individuals who don't receive health insurance benefits through their employers to purchase coverage or pay a penalty.
-The law also puts certain limits on what insurers may or may not do with respect to eligibility and coverage.
+Signed into law on 2010 (but curtailed through court and legislative challenges), ACA puts certain limits on what insurers may or may not do with respect to eligibility and coverage.
 The ACA has numerous, often-complex provisions that phase in over time (through 2022).

 This article provides a concise overview of Obamacare, how it affects you, and what you need to do to take advantage of its benefits.
-See FindLaw's Health Care Law section for related articles and resources.
 To learn more about your rights and responsibilities as an employee, see Health Insurance Benefits.

 The Affordable Care Act seeks to lower health care costs by making sure more people participate and receive preventive care, while prohibiting some of the insurance industry's more restrictive practices.
+Beginning in 2019, Americans are no longer required to maintain health insurance coverage (the "individual mandate," which was repealed in 2017).
 The following is a list of key ACA provisions (with the implementation date in parentheses, where applicable):

 If you haven't had health insurance in the past, the Affordable Care Act gives you and your employer some incentives and options.
-But if you already have coverage—whether it's Medicare, Medicaid, a private insurance plan, or through your employer—you may keep your current plan.
-You are free to explore your options in the broader marketplace, however you will not be eligible for subsidies (likewise, your employer will not be penalized if you voluntarily leave your work-based health insurance plan).
+But if you already have coverage -- whether it's Medicare, Medicaid, a private insurance plan, or through your employer -- you may keep your current plan.
+You are free to explore your options in the broader marketplace, but you will not be eligible for subsidies.

 The following ACA provisions will impact existing plans (if purchased after March 23, 2010):

-While those with very low incomes are exempt from the individual mandate, the Affordable Care Act provides ways to make health care coverage more accessible.
+As the bill's title would suggest, the Affordable Care Act was intended to make health care coverage more accessible and affordable to more Americans.
 Visit the Health Insurance Marketplace and provide information about your household (size, annual income) to find out whether you qualify for free or low-cost coverage.

 The Marketplace offers four categories of coverage to help with comparisons: Bronze, Silver, Gold, and Platinum.
 Bronze plans typically charge the lowest premiums, but pay a smaller share of costs when care is rendered.
 Platinum plans typically charge the highest monthly premiums, offer the lowest out-of-pocket costs, and pay more of the costs if you need expensive medical care.